williamwebb35/KidsThankYouLetters/README.md

 # Kids' Thank-you Letters
-Prints customized thank-you letters that kids can trace to practice reading and writing
+Prints customized thank-you letters that kids can trace for practicing their reading and writing